Lafangey Parindey: Production

 Lafangey Parindey was shot on location in Mumbai, using real chawls and boxing arenas for authenticity.
 Neil Nitin Mukesh revealed that the fight scenes involved real physical contact, leading to injuries during filming.

 Soundtrack

-The soundtrack of Lafangey Parindey consists of six original tracks composed by R. Anandh, a noted ad jingle composer and former member of the band Agosh.
-Anandh had previously worked on the scores for Zor and Nirnayam (Malayalam).
+The soundtrack of Lafangey Parindey consists of six original tracks composed by R. Anandh, which marked his return to Hindi cinema after Zor (1998).
 The lyrics were penned by Swanand Kirkire.